dtonhofer/prolog_notes/other_notes/about_negation/README.md

    2. To act or function in a confused or directionless manner; struggle:
       _"Some ... floundered professionally, never quite deciding what they wanted to do"_ (Steve Olson).

 but it's not a well-chosen vocabulary.
-"Faceplanting" is much closer to the intended meaning.
+In fact, "breakdown of `\+`" would be clearer.

 In [Logic programming and negation: A survey](https://www.sciencedirect.com/science/article/pii/0743106694900248), (Krzysztof R.Apt, Roland N.Bol, 1994), we read: